 - around skylights or other windows extended from the roof

 For flat roofs or those without overhanging eaves or soffits, drip edge flashing may be installed to move water off the roof into a gutter system.

 Since roof flashing is usually made with metal, it appears to be sturdier than shingles or tiles.
 It is designed to be tough.
 But over time, roof flashing material can show signs of wear and can be damaged by acid rain, wind, hail, severe heat and heavy snows.
 In coastal areas, exposure to salt air can also affect roof flashing.

 Take time to visually check your roof after a severe weather event.
-Inspect your roof in the Spring to evaluate any damage from the winter.
-And review it again in the fall to determine if repairs are needed before another winter arrives.
+Inspect your roof in the spring to evaluate any damage from the winter.
+Review it again in the fall to determine if repairs are needed before another winter arrives.
 While your visual inspection from ground level is a good starting point, consider hiring a professional roofer.
 Their expertise ensures damage will be found, and they’ll provide recommendations for thorough repairs.

 Signs of roof flashing damage range from minor, hard-to-spot trouble areas to major breaches requiring significant repair.
-Here are issues to look for:
+Here are some issues to look for.

 - Small holes: Water needs only a little space to seep under roof shingles.
 Small holes in roof flashing caused by corrosion or wildlife (woodpeckers) can turn into a large problem and need to be sealed.